Cat Depression: 11 Subtle Signs Your Cat Is Depressed

 If removing the intrusion isn’t an option (you aren’t about to kick out your new baby, for instance), try to keep as many things constant for your depressed cat as possible.
 But there’s one habit you will want to change: Don’t let your cat sleep on your bed.

 “Crying” for no apparent reason

 Your furry friend might not speak English, but cats do use vocalizations to express their feelings.
-The sounds of a sad cat might not be the blue mews you’d expect.
-Any excessive meowing can be a sign that a cat is lonely or stressed, or needs attention for other health reasons, according to webmd.com.
+The sounds of cat sadness might not be the blue mews you’d expect.
+Any excessive meowing can be a sign that a cat is lonely, stressed, or needs attention for other health reasons.
 If your kitty seems down, leave more toys to keep it happy when you’re away, and give it extra cuddles when you can.
-“Talking” is just one of 17 cool things you never knew about your cat.

 When it comes to kitties, the question isn’t “can cats get depressed?” so much as “is there anything I can do to help?”
 Thankfully, the answer is yes.
 Sad, angry, depressed, or otherwise dysregulated cats need two things from you, says Kavanaugh: trust and unconditional love.